Cape Canaveral Space Launch Complex 40: SpaceX and Falcon 9 (2007–present)

 SpaceX Crew-9 launching from SLC-40, with the crew access arm retracted for flight.

 In the 2020s, SLC-40 would become SpaceX's "workhorse" launch pad, hosting less complex satellite launch missions as frequently as every week, completing 50 launches of this launch pad alone in 2023.
 Meanwhile, LC-39A was used less, being reserved for Dragon crew and cargo flights, Falcon Heavy missions, and other complex missions.

 To add additional operational flexibility and reduce reliance on LC-39A, in early 2023, SpaceX began constructing an access tower at SLC-40.
 In February 2024, SpaceX tested its new emergency escape system for future crewed missions, which uses an evacuation slide instead of the slidewire baskets used at LC-39A.

 The tower was first used ahead of in early 2024 to accommodate late loading of supplies into cargo spacecraft.
 SLC-40 was used to launch its first crewed mission in September 2024, SpaceX Crew-9.
 The mission had been slated to use LC-39A, but was shifted to SLC-40 when the launch was delayed due to issues with the Boeing Starliner Calypso spacecraft that was docked to the ISS.
 In addition, the delay would have bled into LC-39A's conversion process into Falcon Heavy launches, as one was being used to launch NASA's Europa Clipper in October.

-In near future, SpaceX will make a new Falcon 9 landing pad within SLC40 launch complexes to eliminate use of Landing Zones 1 and 2.
+SpaceX built a Falcon landing pad within the SLC40 launch complex to eliminate use of Landing Zones 1 and 2.
+The first landing on this pad occurred on February 13, 2026.